Mybrc91/hexo-renderer-mathjax/README.md

 ## CONFIG

-If you want to customize the mathjax js src, Edit `_config.yml`,replace cdn url like below:
+If you want to customize the mathjax js src, Edit `_config.yml`,replace cdn url like below.:

     mathjax:
       cdn: 'https://cdn.bootcss.com/mathjax/2.7.1/MathJax.js'
+      version: "v3"

+If you want to use mathjax 3.0+, add version config value equals "v3" ,else empty this value.

+Notice: Cdn config value and version config value  need to match each other.

 ## Sample